-To more fully understand how the ITC will apply to your situation, reach out to your local Portage solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Portage solar panel installer to get more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-The credit percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Portage solar panel installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Portage solar panel installers.